 Ice and icicles are a part of winter, and they can be beautiful as they catch the sun or create interesting formations.
 However, winter weather damage from snow and ice accumulating on your roof or hanging off your gutters and eaves is downright dangerous and can cause major damage to your roof.
 Winter storm damage can even result in leaks coming into your home, through ceilings, walls and insulation.
 In order to avert disaster, it’s important to know how winter weather and storms can damage your home.
 Snow and ice that build up on the eaves of your home cause a barrier between the warmth of the interior of your home and the cold air around it.
 This causes the insulated snow between the layers to melt, and that water flows down to your eaves and gutters where it freezes again, forming ice dams.
 Continue reading “Ice Dam Damage From Winter Weather”

-We’re well into 2018 and the holidays are a pleasant memory.
+We’re well into the new year and the holidays are a pleasant memory.
 Hopefully, Santa brought your family everything they asked for.
 The big question now is, are all of those new toys, jewelry and electronics covered by your current homeowners’ insurance policy?
 Your policy should include personal property coverage for everything inside your four walls.
 Valuables such as jewelry, artwork and musical instruments should be listed on separate line items, on a document called a personal property schedule.

 Winter has us firmly in its grip now and the new year is off to a frigid start.
 Unless we can escape to warmer climes, bundling up and dreaming of spring are our only options.
 With the thermometer plunging to record lows, it’s certainly no time to take your furnace for granted, and furnace maintenance is key.